 - Next, place the baking sheet in the fridge to set the bark.

-- Then, remove the baking sheet from the fridge and break the bark apart.
+- Then, remove the baking sheet from the fridge and break or cut the bark into small pieces.

 How to Store:

 - First of all, always cool the bark completely before wrapping it up or sealing it in a container.

 - This bark is not tempered so it needs to be stored in the fridge so it does not melt.

 - You can store it in a freezer bag but make sure you remove ALL the air from it.